 FINANCE ADVISORY BOARD RECOMMENDATION: Favorable Action (4-0-1).
-This is a one-time replacement of aged out equipment to be replaced with new equipment, most of which will be able to be used for multiple tasks throughout the year.
+One-time replacement of aged out equipment and replaced with equipment where most will be able to be used for multiple tasks throughout the year.

-DESCRIPTION: This article seeks authorization to borrow up to \$950,000 for the purpose of purchasing seven (7) pieces of new equipment for the Highway Department, which will allow for the retirement of older equipment that have safety and/or condition issues.
-If equipment costs come in lower than estimated the borrowing will be reduced.
-The equipment to be replaced and the proposed new equipment are as follows:
+DESCRIPTION: This article seeks authorization to borrow up to \$950,000 for the purpose of purchasing seven (7) pieces of new equipment for the Highway Department, which will allow for the retirement of older equipment that have safety or condition issues.
+If the equipment costs come in lower, the borrowing will be reduced.
+The list of items to be replaced, and the proposed new equipment follow: